AI-testerpbt/Teensy-Yolo/readme.md

 Purpose: Ethical disclosure of an AI + USB hardware-based bypass that simulates undetectable input in real-time using Teensy 4.1.
 This project demonstrates a stealth input bypass using external screen detection and USB HID spoofing.
-It operates entirely outside the game process, making it undetectable by current kernel-level anti-cheat methods (e.g., Vanguard).
+It operates entirely outside the game process.
+You can encrypted the receiver.py to it harder to be detected (In theory).
 Users can rename the Teensy device to trusted hardware like Logitech USB Input, Razer Gaming Mouse, or any other generic name.

 The system architecture: